-The objective of the Double Degree (condensed) MSc programme is to enable excellent students from abroad to fulfil a Master’s assignment in The Netherlands.
+The objective of the Double Degree Master’s programme is to enable excellent students from abroad to fulfil a Master’s assignment in The Netherlands.
 If your results are satisfactory, you can usually count on being offered a PhD position after completing your Double Degree.

-The Double Degree (condensed) programme is a unique possibility for you to receive an MSc diploma from your home university along with a diploma from the University of Twente.
+The Double Degree programme is a unique possibility for you to receive a Master’s diploma from your home university along with a diploma from the University of Twente.
 In order to enrol, you have to have taken (at least) one year of relevant Master’s courses at your home university.
-At the University of Twente you will complete a programme of 75 European Credits (EC).
-It includes five compulsory courses (25 EC), two Nano-specific courses (10 EC) and an MSc thesis research project or assignment (40 EC).
-You will carry out your MSc project in one of the research groups of the MESA+ Institute for Nanotechnology at the University of Twente.
+At the University of Twente you will complete a programme of 75 ECTS credits.
+The programme includes five mandatory courses (25 credits), two Nano-specific courses (10 credits) and a Master’s thesis research project or assignment (40 credits).
+You will carry out your Master’s project in one of the research groups of the MESA+ Institute for Nanotechnology at the University of Twente.

-Here is a list of all compulsory courses:
+Here is a list of all mandatory courses:

-You also have to take 10 EC of the following courses, depending on which profile you choose:
+You also have to take 15 credits from the following courses, depending on which profile you choose: